South Sudanese Civil War: Initial incident

-Machar spoke for the first time since the crisis began on 18 December in which he said he was not aware of any coup attempt, but instead blamed Kiir for fabricating such allegations of a coup in order to settle political scores and target political opponents.
+Machar spoke for the first time since the crisis began on 18 December in which he said he was not aware of any coup attempt, but instead blamed Kiir for fabricating the coup in order to settle political scores and target political opponents.
 He accused Kiir of inciting ethnic tensions to achieve his ends.
 He also said the violence was started by the presidential guard, which was founded by Kiir and told to report directly to him instead of the military.
 He refused to deny or acknowledge support for Gadet but that "the rebels are acting in the right direction."
 On 22 December, Machar said he wanted to be the leader of the country and that "his" forces would maintain control of the country's oil fields.

-Former undersecretary of culture, Jok Madut Jok, warned that the violence could "escalate into tragic acts of ethnic cleansing".